phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 ```

 Similarly, **do not** define variables at the top of your `render` function
-for LiveViews or LiveComponents:
+for LiveViews or LiveComponents.
+Since LiveView cannot track `sum` or `message`,
+if either value changes, both must be re-rendered by LiveView.

     def render(assigns) do
       sum = assigns.x + assigns.y
+      message = assigns.message

       ~H"""
+      <p><%= message %></p>

-      <%= sum %>
+      <div><%= sum %></div>
       """
     end

 Instead use the `assign/2`, `assign/3`, `assign_new/3`, and `update/3`
-functions to compute it, which will maintain change tracking:
+functions to compute it.
+Any assign defined or updated this way will be marked as
+changed, while other assigns like `@message` will still be tracked by LiveView.

     assign(assigns, sum: assigns.x + assigns.y)

 The same functions can be used inside function components too: